The Pecos Pistol

 The Pecos Pistol is a short 1949 American Western film directed by Will Cowan and starring Tex Williams, Smokey Rogers, and Barbara Payton.
-This is a black and white film, a partial remake of 1941 film Rawhide Rangers by Ray Taylor.
+This is a black-and-white film, a partial remake of 1941's Rawhide Rangers by Ray Taylor.

 Plot

 Someone dear to Tex Williams was killed, so he decides to get himself kicked from the force and disguise himself as an outlaw.
-Now he has to infiltrate the gang of outlaws and come up with a plan to find the killer and bring the gang down.
+Now, he has to infiltrate the gang of outlaws and come up with a plan to find the killer and bring the gang down.